you@arch ~ $ swagsh

 expansions

-variable, parameter, tilde, glob and command substitution.
+variable, parameter, tilde, glob, arithmetic and command substitution.

 job control